Before You Go

-Medical Checkups & Forms
+Medical Checkups & Clearances

 If you need a visa to enter your host country, you may need to obtain a health statement from your doctor.
 Also note that some countries require a health screening by a host country physician after you arrive in order to allow you to get a temporary residence permit.

 Personal Health Inventory

 Take inventory of your concerns and potential issues that may affect you while abroad.
 Which ones concern you?
 What steps do you need to take, and what resources do you need to access, in order to avoid problems?

 - alcohol or drug use/abuse

 - dietary concerns